 We are so excited you are considering Impact Academy High School and Middle School!
 The application for the 2018-2019 school year opens on October 1st.
-We will be accepting applications for 6th and 7th grade.
-There will be limited spots available for grades 8-12.
+All applications for the 6th and 7th grade lottery must be submitted during our Open Enrollment period October 1, 2017- February 17, 2018.
+We are currently full for grades 8-12, but occasionally some limited spots become available.
+We will hold a lottery for those grades later in the spring.

 We do not discriminate on the basis of race, color, religion, age, citizenship, gender, sexual orientation, disability, nationality or ethnic origin (or any other characteristic described in Education Code Section 220) in our admissions process or in our educational policies and programs.